TedTschopp/tedt.org/_posts/Homepage/Resume/2022-11-06-Product-Engineering-and-Build-Process-Manager-at-Southern-California-Edison.md

 - Attained Lean Six Sigma certification and leveraged it to conduct quarterly Kaizens, strategically refining the build and engineering processes to eliminate waste and enhance value to the business.
 - Established and enforced coding standards and secure coding practices across the development teams, elevating code quality and reducing vulnerabilities to fortify the company's software products.

-description: I oversaw the end-to-end management and governance of Solutions Engineering and Build processes, serving as a key advisor for process improvement and best practices.
-I focused on optimizing performance metrics, maintaining detailed process documentation, and implementing quality standards to achieve a more efficient and effective operation.
+description: I oversee the end-to-end management and governance of Solutions Engineering and Build processes, serving as a key advisor for process improvement and best practices.
+I focus on optimizing performance metrics, maintaining detailed process documentation, and implementing quality standards to achieve a more efficient and effective operation.
 I actively engaged with stakeholders and resolved process issues, while facilitating smooth communication for any changes in the Solutions Engineering and Build processes.
-seo-description: I oversaw the end-to-end management and governance of Solutions Engineering and Build processes, serving as a key advisor for process improvement and best practices.
-I focused on optimizing performance metrics, maintaining detailed process documentation, and implementing quality standards to achieve a more efficient and effective operation.
+seo-description: I oversee the end-to-end management and governance of Solutions Engineering and Build processes, serving as a key advisor for process improvement and best practices.
+I focus on optimizing performance metrics, maintaining detailed process documentation, and implementing quality standards to achieve a more efficient and effective operation.
 I actively engaged with stakeholders and resolved process issues, while facilitating smooth communication for any changes in the Solutions Engineering and Build processes.

 recommendations:
   - name: Christopher Hurney